Frequently Asked Questions

 Several factors will determine the most appropriate solution to your trenchless needs.
 This includes, but is not limited to:

 - Product Material (eg. steel vs polymer)

-Horizontal Directional Drilling lends itself to longer installations (150 m to 3,000 m) under 60 inch in diameter.
+Horizontal Directional Drilling lends itself to longer installations between 150 m to 3,000 m (492 ft to 9843 ft) and under 1.5 m (60 in) in diameter.
 For shorter installations and those involving large diameter, there are a variety of tunneling methods to choose from.

 The Crossing Company’s Trenchless Solutions Calculator can help you determine which method(s) are best suited to you project.
 Simply enter the required length and diameter to view your options.

 * Due to the complexity of trenchless construction, contact The Crossing Group to discuss your project in detail so we can provide you with the right solution to your challenge.

 - What is Horizontal Directional Drilling?

 HDD is a method for installing pipes, conduits and cables using a surface-based drilling rig.
 Material is removed from the hole both hydraulically and mechanically using drill pipe and a bottom hole assembly (BHA).
 The bottom hole assembly is made up of a drill bit, mud motor and steering tool.
 Using either a surface coil or a walk over steering system, a pilot hole is drilled along a pre-determined path.
 Depending on the final diameter, a reamer (also known as a hole opener) is used to increase the diameter of the hole to accommodate the produce line.

 - What are the minimum and maximum diameters you can drill?

 Our HDD fleet can drill diameters ranging from 51 mm (2 in) to 1,524 mm (60 in).